 - 1. Insert the cable plug at the end of the external temperature sensor into the jack marked TEMP on the junction box. - 2.
-Press TEMP.

-A temperature reading and the words INSIDE and TEMPERATURE should appear on the display.

-3. Press TEMP again.
+Press TEMP on the console.
+A temperature reading and the words INSIDE and TEMPERATURE should appear on the display. - 3.
+Press TEMP again.
 A temperature reading and the words OUTSIDE and TEMPERATURE should appear on the display.